CHERTS/esp8266-devkit/README.md

 --

-Unofficial Development Kit for Espressif ESP8266 - this is an unofficial firmware development kit for SoC Espressif ESP8266.<br>
+<b>Unofficial Development Kit for Espressif ESP8266</b> - this is an unofficial firmware development kit for SoC Espressif ESP8266.<br>

 <b>The kit includes the following components and tools:</b><br>